Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Methodology

 \textbf{ViT Case. } If $\mathcal{F}(\cdot;\bm{\Theta})$ is a ViT, the dimension of pairwise tokens from the ancestry model and descendant model are consistent.
 Therefore, we can directly use the identity mapping and thus Eq.~\eqref{eq:similarity} in ViT becomes:

 where $\bm{\psi}^{l,k} \in \mathbb{R}^{P \times D}$, $i \in\{1,2, \ldots P\}$ and $j \in$ $\{1,2, \ldots, D\}$.

 Then, the layer similarity score $\bm{\alpha}$ optimized by the meta loss becomes:

-In section~\ref{exp:why_work}, we show that the meta-network selects the lower layers in ViT as \textbf{learngene}.
-More importantly, some preceding research~\cite{raghu2021do, park2022how} has shown that the lower layers in ViT contain the local texture and semantic concept, \ie the common knowledge.
+In section~\ref{exp:why_work}, we show that the meta-network selects the lower layers in ViT as the learngene.
+More importantly, some preceding research~\cite{raghu2021do, park2022how} has shown that the lower layers in ViT contain the local texture and semantic concept, \ie the significant knowledge.

 \textbf{CNN Case.} If $\mathcal{F}(\cdot;\bm{\Theta})$ is a CNN, the pairwise features of the ancestry model and descendant model may have inconsistent dimensions.
 In such case, we can use a pointwise convolution $h_{conv}(\cdot;\bm{\zeta})$ to align $\bm{z}^{k}$ with $\bm{Z}^l$ and then Eq.~\eqref{eq:similarity} becomes: